 More recently James has been involved in a range of cutting edge Jersey cases including establishing Jersey’s test for the admission of fresh evidence post trial but pre-judgment ( JRC 190), one of Jersey’s first statutory Hastings Bass and mistake cases ( JRC 048) and establishing that a common intention constructive trust may (as a matter of Jersey law) be established over a loan account to a Jersey company ( JRC108).

-James Dickinson has for many years been ranked in leading legal directories including Chambers and Partners, the Legal 500, the Citywealth Leaders’ List and Who’s Who Legal.
-James has variously been described as “ferociously bright”, “a first rate litigator”, “collaborative and a superb tactician”, and as a person who “thrives on complex heavy cases”, “works phenomenally hard for his clients and is a real bruiser in Court” and who “offers prompt, high quality and pragmatic legal advice”.
-He appears in Legal Week’s list of “Private Client Global Elite” lawyers, is listed in the Legal 500’s Hall of Fame (after years of consistently being ranked by the Legal 500 as a leading dispute resolution lawyer) and is listed by Citywealth as one of its “Top 20 Lawyers for 2020” and one of Jersey’s “Top 20 Professionals”
+James has for many years been ranked in leading legal directories including Chambers and Partners, the Citywealth Leaders’ List, Legal 500 and Who’s Who Legal.
+James has variously been described as “ferociously bright”, “a first-rate litigator”, “collaborative and a superb tactician”, “Extremely thorough in his preparations and devastatingly effective in court” and as a person who “thrives on complex heavy cases”, “works phenomenally hard for his clients and is a real bruiser in Court” and who “offers prompt, high quality and pragmatic legal advice”.
+He appears in Legal Week’s list of “Private Client Global Elite” lawyers, is listed in the Legal 500’s Hall of Fame (after years of consistently being ranked by Legal 500 as a leading dispute resolution lawyer), is listed by Citywealth as one of its “Top 20 Lawyers for 2020”, “Top 100 trust litigators and polymaths 2020” and as one of Jersey’s “Top 20 Professionals”.
+James has also been identified as a “Thought Leader” in Who’s Who Legal’s 2021 Litigation edition.

 James is an overseas member of the Chancery Bar Association.